Page-bottom layout change on the way. Details here.

 - Good Angel, Bad Angel: An angel and devil version of Roy pop up to debate whether to go after Valerie when she walks out on him in the third movie.

 - Hammerspace: When the characters are transformed, they are able to pull animated objects out of thin air at will.
 Simon produces an actual hammer several times.

 - Harmless Electrocution: Roy electrocutes Simon during their battle.

 - Hello, Nurse!: Valerie becomes this type of character when cartoonified in the second movie.

-- He Who Must Not Be Seen: Oswald Sherzikien, so far.
+- He Who Must Not Be Seen: Oswald Sherzikien, until Journey of the Cartoon Man.